robey/antsy/README.md

 - `draw(other: Region): this`

     Copy a region from another canvas into this region.
 If the other region is larger than this one, it will be clipped.
 The other region is always drawn into this one at `(0, 0)`: to draw into another coordinate, `clip` the region first.
+You can use this to give each UX element ("widget") its own canvas, and draw them into a region of the canvas representing the screen.

 - `scrollUp(rows: number = 1): this`
 - `scrollDown(rows: number = 1): this`